Approach to the Patient With a Sleep or Wakefulness Disorder

 Some Drugs That Interfere With Sleep

-Circadian rhythm disorders (see Circadian Rhythm Sleep Disorders) result in misalignment between endogenous sleep-wake rhythms and environmental light-darkness cycle.
+Circadian rhythm sleep disorders result in misalignment between endogenous sleep-wake rhythms and environmental light-darkness cycle.
 The cause may be external (eg, jet lag disorder, shift work disorder) or internal (eg, delayed or advanced sleep phase disorder).

-Central sleep apnea (see Central Sleep Apnea) consists of repeated episodes of breathing cessation or shallow breathing during sleep, lasting at least 10 sec and caused by diminished respiratory effort.
+Central sleep apnea consists of repeated episodes of breathing cessation or shallow breathing during sleep, lasting at least 10 seconds and caused by diminished respiratory effort.
 The disorder typically manifests as insomnia or as disturbed and unrefreshing sleep.

-Obstructive sleep apnea (see Obstructive Sleep Apnea) consists of episodes of partial or complete closure of the upper airway during sleep, leading to cessation of breathing for ≥ 10 sec.
+Obstructive sleep apnea consists of episodes of partial or complete closure of the upper airway during sleep, leading to cessation of breathing for ≥ 10 seconds.
 Most patients snore, and sometimes patients awaken, gasping.
 These episodes disrupt sleep and result in a feeling of unrefreshing sleep and EDS.

-Narcolepsy (see Narcolepsy) is characterized by chronic EDS, often with cataplexy, sleep paralysis, and hypnagogic or hypnopompic hallucinations:
+Narcolepsy is characterized by chronic EDS, often with cataplexy, sleep paralysis, and hypnagogic or hypnopompic hallucinations:

-Cataplexy is momentary muscular weakness or paralysis without loss of consciousness that is evoked by sudden emotional reactions (eg, mirth, anger, fear, joy, surprise).
+Cataplexy is momentary muscular weakness or paralysis without loss of consciousness that is evoked by sudden emotional reactions (eg, laughter, anger, fear, joy, surprise).
 Weakness may be confined to the limbs (eg, patients may drop the rod when a fish strikes their line) or may cause a limp fall during hearty laughter (as in “weak with laughter”) or sudden anger.
+Cataplexy can also manifest as blurred vision or slurred speech.

 Sleep paralysis is the momentary inability to move when just falling asleep or immediately after awakening.